-In March 2016, Governor Abbott established the Tri-Agency Workforce Initiative and tasked the commissioners of Texas Education Agency (TEA), Texas Higher Education Coordinating Board (THECB), and TWC to work together in developing strong links between education and industry and to help Texans grow in economic prosperity.
-The commissioners built a proactive, ongoing partnership, along with other stakeholders, to align the educational goals of Texas with the state's higher education plan of 60x30TX, which is now referred to as Building a Talent Strong Texas.
-This strategy aims for 60 percent of 25- to 34-year-olds and 60 percent of 35- to 64-year olds to hold either a certificate or degree by 2030, with the goal of growing the state's workforce, industry, and the economy.
-House Bill (HB) 1247 and HB 3767, passed during the 87th Texas Legislature, Regular Session (2021), codified the Tri-Agency Initiative and required TEA, THECB, and TWC to develop unified workforce education goals and strategies and align work-based learning programs across the state.
+Governor Abbott established the Tri-Agency Workforce Initiative and tasked the commissioners of the Texas Education Agency (TEA), Texas Higher Education Coordinating Board (THECB), and TWC to work together in developing strong links between education and industry and to help Texans grow in economic prosperity.
+The Tri-Agency Initiative was codified in state law and requires TEA, THECB, and TWC to develop unified workforce education goals and strategies and align work-based learning programs across the state.